nasa/cumulus/website/versioned_docs/version-v1.13.0/data-cookbooks/sns.md

 ### Subscribing Additional Listeners

 Additional listeners to the SF tracker topic can be configured in `app/config.yml` under `sns.sftracker.subscriptions`.
 Shown below is configuration that subscribes an additional lambda function (`SnsS3Test`) to receive broadcasts from the `sftracker` SNS.
-The `endpoint` value depends on the protocol, and for a  lambda function, requires the function's Arn.
-In the configuration it is populated by finding the lambda's Arn attribute via [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).
-Note the lambda name configured in `lambdas.yml` `SnsS3Test` needs to have it's name postpended with `LambdaFunction` to have the Arn correctly found.
+The `endpoint` value depends on the protocol, and for a  lambda function, requires the function's ARN.
+In the configuration it is populated by finding the lambda's ARN attribute via [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).
+Note the lambda name configured in `lambdas.yml` `SnsS3Test` needs to have it's name postpended with `LambdaFunction` to have the ARN correctly found.

 ```yaml
 sns: